karan9970/Conversational-Debate-Agents-with-LangGraph/README.md

 - `logs/debate_state.json` (structured state and memory)
 - `diagrams/debate_dag.png` (generated DAG)

-## Notes
 - The agent implementations are deterministic template-based.
-You can swap them with actual LLM calls in `nodes.py`.
+We can swap them with actual LLM calls in `nodes.py`.
-- If you want a LangGraph-native implementation, tell me and I will convert the node definitions.